Standard Cat Spay/Neuter Pricing

 Pre-surgical blood work is always a good idea for animals under going anesthesia.
 Our veterinarian recommends pre-surgical blood work for all adult cats (4 years and old) prior to surgery.
 We require pre-surgical blood work for cats 8 years and older.

 Our vets recommend that pets are fully vaccinated from communicable diseases (distemper, parvo, and upper respiratory diseases) prior to surgery.
 Please consult your regular veterinarian for further information.
 In addition, Connecticut state law requires a current rabies vaccination for pets over 12 weeks of age.
-If your pet has a current rabies vaccination, please bring proof in the form of a certificate (tags are not acceptable forms of proof).
+If your pet has a current rabies vaccination, please email or fax proof in the form of a certificate (tags are not acceptable forms of proof).
 Otherwise we will to administer one at the time of surgery (there is no charge for rabies and distemper vaccines).

 Keep Your Pet Indoors the Night Before Surgery: